In Memory of Asphodel Long.

 © Daniel Cohen

-Those of Asphodel’s shorter writings that she wished to preserve, and some of her poetry, are on her Web site at www.asphodel-long.com.
-Her books, In a Chariot Drawn by Lions: the search for the female in deity and Athene Revisited (a collection of poetry) are available in the UK from Daniel Cohen, 77 Parliament Hill London NW3 2TH, price including postage £6.50 and £7.50 respectively.
-For non-UK purchases, please contact Daniel through the link on this Web site.
+Those of Asphodel's shorter writings that she wished to preserve, and some of her poetry, are on her Web site at www.asphodel-long.com.
+Her books, In a Chariot Drawn by Lions: the search for the female in deity and Athene Revisited (a collection of poetry) are available in the UK from Daniel Coen, 77 Parliament Hill London NW3 2TH, price including postage £6.50 and £7.50 respectively.
+Enquire for non-UK prices.

 (This is an expanded version of the tribute I gave to Asphodel at the Goddess Conference in Ephesus, Turkey, in July 2005.
 Its organiser, Lydia Ruyle, dedicated the conference to Asphodel, as Lydia had been on the earlier tour to Turkey and had been greatly influenced by her.